×

 If you are thinking about moving to Portofino, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Portofino can vary greatly depending on the size and location of the property.
 However, it is generally considered to be quite high due to the town's popularity as a tourist destination and its beautiful coastal location.
 Luxury villas and apartments can cost several million euros, while smaller apartments or houses may be priced in the hundreds of thousands.
-It's important to note that these are average prices and actual costs can be higher or lower," remarked one expat in Portofino, Italy.
+It's important to note that these are average prices and actual costs can be higher or lower," said one expat in Portofino.

 Should I buy or rent a home in Portofino?